Iran, powers seek to agree basis for final nuclear deal

 Ashton's deputy Helga Schmid chaired the Vienna talks during the day with Iranian Deputy Foreign Minister Abbas Araqchi, flanked by senior diplomats from the six powers.
 Separately, Ashton met Iranian Foreign Minister Mohammad Javad Zarif.

-Graham Allison, director of Harvard University's Belfer Centre, said the aim should be to deny Iran an "exercisable nuclear weapons option".
+Graham Allison, director of Harvard University's Belfer Center, said the aim should be to deny Iran an "exercisable nuclear weapons option".

 "Our essential requirement is that the timeline between an Iranian decision to seek a bomb and success in building it is long enough, and an Iranian move in that direction is clear enough, that the United States or Israel have sufficient time to intervene to prevent Iran's succeeding," he said.